Noel Gallagher flies high at top of UK charts

 The defunct Manchester band's lead guitarist and main songwriter sold more than 120,000 copies of the album, 40 percent more than Cardle, according to the Official Charts Company.

-With its mix of Oasis-style rock, softer jazzy influences and even a nod toward 1970s disco, Gallagher's solo venture has garnered mostly positive reviews in the British media.
+With its mix of Oasis-style rock, softer jazzy influences and even a nod towards 1970s disco, Gallagher's solo venture has garnered mostly positive reviews in the British media.

 Performing under the name Noel Gallagher's High Flying Birds, which is also the title of his first solo album, he will be touring across Britain, North America, Europe and Japan.